 3.4.
 Carcass Weight

 This highly significant increase in carcass weight (P < 0.01) directly supports the experimental hypothesis that supplementation with EENZnCu enhances both carcass yield and overall meat quality in broilers.
-Specifically, administration of EENZnCu at 0.12% (T2) and 0.18% (T3) resulted in the highest carcass weights of 1,417.2 g and 1,444.0 g, respectively (Table 1), confirming that dietary supplementation at these levels effectively improves the measured production traits as postulated in the study's aims.
+Specifically, administration of EENZnCu at T2 and T3 resulted in the highest carcass weights (Table 1), confirming that dietary supplementation at these levels effectively improves the measured production traits as postulated in the study's aims.

 This increase in the percentage of end products indicates the effectiveness of supplementation in reducing maintenance energy.
 Rahma et al. (2025) found that EENZnCu increased the heterophil-lymphocyte (H/L) ratio and lymphoid organ weight, indicating improved immune status in poultry.
 Immunocompetent poultry do not need to expend dietary energy to respond to pathogenic gut inflammation.
 The saved energy is then fully diverted to growth performance, including the development of a dense carcass.
 It is suspected that the reduction in abdominal fat content, as a consequence of inhibiting fat absorption, also directly contributes to a higher carcass percentage.
 Abdominal fat is a non-carcass component that is removed during slaughter.